-The full camp tuition must be paid at least 2 weeks prior to the start of camp.
+Applying for camp is easy!
+Apply online at https://fall-springtimberpointe.campbrainregistration.com/.
+Please note that submission of a camp application is not confirmation of registration.
+A staff member will review your application and follow up with any questions, as well as your registration status.
+The full camp tuition must be paid at least two weeks prior to the start of camp.
 Failure to complete payment will result in a cancellation of the registration and the advancement of another camper from the waiting list.
-A \$100 deposit will be applied for each overnight session and camper registered.
+A \$100 deposit will be applied for each session and camper registered.
 Deposits are due within 3 days of registration acceptance, are non-refundable, and will be deducted from your total camp fee.

-Payments: We now take e-check payments by returning to the online application portal!
+Payments: You can complete payment via E-check on the online application portal or send cash/check to our office.
 Any payments being sent in the mail can be sent to 20 Timber Pointe Lane, ATTN: Camper Payment, Hudson, IL 61748.
 Please make any checks out to Timber Pointe Outdoor Center.